Helping Clients Prepare Simple And Complex Wills

 - Implement tax saving measures

-The Eleff Law Group has offices in Bethesda, Silver Spring and Maryland.
+The Eleff Law Group has Maryland offices in Bethesda and Silver Spring, as well as a location in Washington, D.C.
+From these offices, clients in Montgomery County, Prince George’s County and northern Virginia can be represented.
 Susan Eleff and her team can assist you in completing a well-drafted and properly executed will that will give you peace of mind that your stated wishes will be implemented.

 Not all wills are alike.
 Depending on the complexity of your estate and your specific priorities, you may need only a simple will and testament, or you may need a more complex will with tax saving provisions.